-- Give media outlets a story and they will want to cover you.
+- Give media outlets a story that they want to cover.
 So many startups try to land PR spots early on when they have nothing to present beyond their product.
 The tech press likes scandals, conflict, and controversy.
 Give them something interesting or forget about PR, because it will often be a total waste of your time.

 - Trust Me, I’m Lying: Confessions of a Media Manipulator by Ryan Holiday: Ryan Holiday was Director of Marketing for American Apparel and did publicity for Tucker Max.
-Needless to say, his book is a master class in how to master the modern media system.
-Even the reportedly $500,000 advance Holiday received was said by some to be another media stunt designed to engineer hype for the book!
+Needless to say, his book is a master class on the modern media system.
+Even the reported $500,000 advance Holiday received was said by some to be another media stunt designed to engineer hype for the book!

 Airbnb and the Law of Shitty Clickthroughs